The State of Finance: Global Financial Trends For 2021

 How America dealt with Coronavirus

-Mike Patton, writing for Forbes in October of 2020 said, “Prior to the pandemic, the U.S. economy was doing very well.
-Unemployment was at a 50-year low and inflation was also below the Fed’s target of 2.0%.
+Writing for Forbes in October 2020, Mike Patton said, “Before the pandemic, the U.S. economy was doing very well.
+Unemployment was at a 50-year low, and inflation was below the Fed’s target of 2.0%.

 Unemployment spiked to its highest rate in the post-WWII era, hitting 14.7% earlier this year.”

-However, unemployment rates have been steadily decreasing since their peak in April 2020.
+However, unemployment rates have steadily decreased since their peak in April 2020.

-The US House just passed a $1.9 trillion stimulus plan that will give a strong relief to American businesses and individuals.
+The US House just passed a $1.9 trillion stimulus plan that will relieve American businesses and individuals enormously.

-The plan will provide up to $1,400 in stimulus checks which will be available for mixed citizenship families and adult dependents, who were left out of the previous two stimulus plans under the previous government.
+The plan will provide up to $1,400 in stimulus checks available for mixed citizenship families and adult dependents, who were left out of the previous two stimulus plans under the previous government.

-The plan also aims to assist the unemployed, food stamp recipients, low-income households and small business owners, as well as struggling homeowners to pay their rent or taxes.
+The plan also aims to assist the unemployed, food stamp recipients, low-income households, small business owners, and struggling homeowners in paying their rent or taxes.

-Despite the turbulent year, America’s attitude towards the financial markets has remained steady.
-As the graph below shows, 55% of adults in the United States invested in the stock market in 2020.
+Despite the turbulent year, America’s attitude toward the financial markets has remained steady.
+As the graph below shows, 55% of adults in the United States invested in the stock market using stock trading apps or other platforms in 2020.